-Amidst a global pandemic and months of uncertainty, finally there is what seems to be a silver lining, a positive reinforcement.
+Amidst a global pandemic and months of uncertainty, finally, there is what seems to be a silver lining, a positive reinforcement.
 As Australian society is slowly normalizing after months of COVID-19 restrictions, Victoria is opening its doors to nominations for certain target sectors.
-The following writeup alludes to the eligible criteria and various steps that needs to be taken to be successfully inducted for the nomination.
+The following writeup alludes to the eligibility criteria and various steps that need to be taken to be successfully inducted for the nomination.

 As per the official report (https://liveinmelbourne.vic.gov.au/migrate/skilled-migration-visas/skilled-nominated-visa-subclass-190) published in the Victorian website, people eligible for the skilled nomination visa (subclass 190) with advanced talent currently working in Victoria can apply for the nomination.
-However, visa can be applied only after the state grants individuals with nominations.
+However, the visa can be applied for only after the state grants individuals nominations.

 To be eligible for Victorian Skilled visa nomination following are the criteria;